Former homeless student walks from Caroline to Boston College to begin classes

-When classes begin at Boston College next week, it will launch the next leg of an unusual journey for Caroline County native Gordon Wayne.
+When classes begin at Boston College next week, it will launch the next leg of an unusual journey for Gordon Wayne.

-The one that brought him to Massachusetts was long and difficult.
+The one that brought the Caroline High School graduate to Massachusetts was long and difficult.
 He battled homelessness while attending Germanna Community College, where his outstanding grades earned him a scholarship to the four-year school in Chestnut Hill, Mass.
 To get there, and to help others who are enduring similar hardship, Wayne is walking the entire 500-plus miles from Virginia.

 “I wanted to bring attention to homelessness and all the problems that are created for people who are homeless,” Wayne said.
 “I feel like it’s not talked about much.
 It’s really just ignored.
 The people are dehumanized.”

 Wayne can speak from experience.
-The summer after he graduated—with a 4.4 GPA—from Caroline High School, he became displaced from his home.
+The summer after he graduated—with a 4.4 GPA—from high school, he became displaced from his home.
 He moved in with a friend and saved up some money to buy a car to live in.

 After that purchase, Wayne had only $6 left.
 He had been enrolled in the University of Pittsburgh, but he couldn’t save up enough money for gas to get him there.